National Center for Women's Health

 Special Care for Future Pregnancies

 Sometimes the problem that caused the miscarriages can be treated.
 Surgery may be effective for some problems of the uterus and cervix.
 Treatment with antibiotics can cure infections.
 Hormone treatment may be very helpful both before the baby is conceived and during the pregnancy.
-The physicians at the Pope Paul VI Institute believe in immediate support with progesterone and possibly human chorionic gonadotropin depending on the woman's history.
+The physicians at the St. Pope Paul VI Institute believe in immediate support with progesterone and possibly human chorionic gonadotropin depending on the woman's history.

 What You Can Do